Compatibility

 • Atari TT via SCSI

-Note that special care has to be taken with termination.
+Special care has to be taken with termination.
 If you have internal and external devices, testing shows that the internal device’s termination has to be OFF for the chain to work, since the DB25 has an always-on termination and the TT considers both on the same chain.

 • Atari MegaSTE via internal SCSI/ASCI adapter

-Note that with the MegaSTEs internal host adapter you cannot use the the DaynaPort emulation together with a bootable hard drive.
+With the MegaSTEs internal host adapter you cannot use the the DaynaPort emulation together with a bootable hard drive.
 The DaynaPort drivers for STiNG and MiNT require LUN 0, just like the bootable hard drive.
 This means that you cannot have both.
 Whether the authors of these drivers (both still active developers for the Atari) are going to improve this is not clear.
 Both are aware of this problem.
 Other software like ExtenDOS 4 might also be affected.

 There is a potential makeshift, though.